Igor-Vladyka/leaflet.motion/CONTRIBUTING.md

 yarn install
 ```

+### Improving Documentation
+The documentation for Leaflet.Motion is in `README.md`.
+Good documentation means other
+people will be able to use your contributions.

 ### Making Changes to Leaflet Source
 TODO: Detail basic intro to understanding the source
 TODO: Detail how to test the project